What is the civic integration process?

 Depending on your learning route, you will be obliged to attend certain group sessions.
 The group sessions for Knowledge of Dutch Society (KNM) and Participation Statement Process (PVT) are compulsory for all learning routes.
 The Job Market and Participation Module (MAP) is only compulsory for the B1 and Self-reliance routes.
 Find out more about these sessions in steps 7, 8 and 9.

-You will participate in group sessions organised by the Dutch Council for Refugees (in Dutch: VluchtelingenWerk).
+You will participate in group meetings organised by the Dutch Council for Refugees (in Dutch: VluchtelingenWerk).
 During these sessions, you will get to know the core values of the Netherlands, for example equality, freedom, solidarity and participation in society.
 You and other status holders will learn about the norms, standards and core values of Dutch society and what they mean in real life.
 You will talk about examples and practise with one another.

 Once you have completed all the sessions, you will sign the Participation Statement.
 By signing it, you state that you know and will respect the core values of the Netherlands.